Can I Use Running Shoes for the Gym?

 Running Shoes Features and Functionality

-As you see the title Can I Use Running Shoes for the Gym?
-Running shoes are made right for running.
-So whether one is a marathoner or a casual jogger, running shoes cater to both forward and repetitive motion and that’s it.
+Running shoes are made for running.
+So whether one is a marathoner or a casual jogger, running shoes cater to both forward and repetitive motion, and that’s it.
 Their designs typically include

 These features are ideal for running but need to be more up to par with the demands of various gym workouts, which often feature lateral movements, balance, and stability.